 Purchase dorm essentials

 It goes without saying that your college-bound teen is going to need dorm furnishings and supplies.
-There are numerous sites that provide parents and students with dorm essential lists, Check out the resources provided by Bed, Bath and Beyond for a campus checklist.
-There is also a service (Dorm It Up) that provides online purchase and delivery directly to your dorm room.
+There are numerous sites that provide parents and students with dorm essential lists and some even provide delivery.

 Connect with future roommate

 Once your student knows who the roommate or roommates will be connect with them.
 Discuss what you will be bringing to the dorm room and what your roommate will bring.
 This avoids any duplication of the larger items like a mini-fridge, microwave or television.
 These first few conversations help you get to know the person which alleviates awkwardness on move-in day.

 Talk about expectations on move-in day

 Don’t hang around when you’re not wanted.
 If your student wants you to help them move-in, help and then leave.
 Some parents take their student to dinner after move-in and then say goodbye.
 Don’t embarrass them and let go when it’s time.